matplotlib/basemap/packages/basemap/doc/source/index.rst

-Welcome to the Basemap documentation!
+Welcome to the basemap documentation!
 =====================================

 .. toctree::